TT Talk - Looking at container inspection regimes

 In the early days of the container, stevedores walked on top of the units removing the interconnecting twistlocks, allowing ready identification of any damage.
 Of course, operations have changed significantly, driven rightly by 'working at height' legislation.
 Gone are the days when inspectors would clamber up the rear doors of a container, or even find a suitable ladder or gantry that permitted safe access to the roof of containers.
 Now the roof of a container, especially when mounted on a road trailer, is almost out of bounds.
 While any careful packer should identify holes in the container roof, the condition of the critical structures, particularly the corner fittings may not be observed.
 Such was the case for one container in Canada in 2006 which fell from a spreader during handling operations.
 Nobody was injured, but the precise reason why the reach stacker twistlocks disengaged from the fittings was not fully established.
 However, it was clear that if a person had been able to access the top of the container they would have seen instantly that the fittings were damaged and the container was unsafe.

 The TT Club carried out an investigation into a similar incident during 2013.
 As with the earlier instance, the deformation of the corner fittings was established to have little to do with the inherent quality of the castings.
-It was apparent, though, that the unit had been subject to at least two serious incidents that had damaged first one end of the container - perhaps in a failed 'twin twenty' lift (
+It was apparent, though, that the unit had been subject to at least two serious incidents that had damaged first one end of the container - perhaps in a failed 'twin twenty' lift (see TT Talk 169) and then the other.
+Whatever the precise cause or period between the incidents, the fact was that the second became almost inevitable.

-"The uncomfortable conclusion was that someone, somewhere knew that one end had become disengaged during a lift, but failed to report it or ensure that the fittings were inspected and repaired before the unit was released back into service".
+"The uncomfortable conclusion was that someone, somewhere knew that one end had become disengaged during a lift, but failed to report it or ensure that the fittings were inspected and repaired before the unit was released back into service"

 Conventional review